Jump to content

 “I CAN’T BREATHE—”

-A student near us muttered, “This isn’t Eternal Child Week.
+A student near them muttered, “This isn’t Eternal Child Week.
 This is Eternal Anime Week.”

-Another traumatized student wearing a pair of glasses replied “And this is just the first Eternal Child week..."
+Another, wearing glasses that seemed permanently askew from trauma, replied, “And this is just the first Eternal Child Week…”

-I sat down, barely processing the tray of food in front of me.
+They staggered back into the cafeteria after the horror show, Nina’s brain feeling like fried static.
+She sat down, barely processing the tray of food in front of her.

-She cupped her hands around her mouth and shouted right into my face.
+Then Liana leaned in, eyes sparkling with mischief.
+She cupped her hands around her mouth and shouted:

 “THIS IS THE BEST ETERNAL CHILD WEEK EVER!!!”